 Andhra Pradesh Common Law Entrance Test Exam Pattern

 The Test is designed to evaluate the candidate’s ability and aptitude to pursue the study of Law.
-The Test consists of three parts.
-Total number of questions will be 120 and the duration of test is 90 minutes.
-Maximum marks are 120.
+The Test consists of three parts:-

 Part – A : Consists of 30 questions carrying 30 marks.